EXCLUSIVE: Merrill to End Commission-Based Retirement Business on Retail Accounts

 Paul Reilly, chief executive of Raymond James Financial, said in April that his firm might benefit by luring brokers from firms that limit retirement account sales flexibility, though he cautioned that Raymond James will scrutinize each prospective hire’s book to determine whether it is too IRA-centric.

-Merrill’s influence on the brokerage industry remains large, and corollary businesses are expected to be affected by its decision as well as those of direct rivals.
+Merrill’s influence on the brokerage industry remains large, and corollary businesses are expected to be affected by its retirement-account commission ban.

 Fund companies, for example, are expected to renegotiate contracts with firms like Merrill that distribute their products to reflect the new prohibition on structures such as 12b-1 fees that pay brokers over the lifetime of customers’ fund holdings.